Changfeng1992/SiFei/index.md

 5. In  spring of 2023, we have a reading seminar on hyperholomophic sheaves on Wednesday at room 77201, BICMR and  <a href=" https://changfeng1992.github.io/SiFei/Reading_seminar_on_moduli_of_sheaves_of_HK_2023_Spring.pdf" target="_blank">here</a> is the schedule.
 6. From April , we have a seminar on K-moduli theory at BICMR, Quan29, each Friday afternoon.
 A related [birational geometry reading seminar](https://xw-jiang.github.io/) in Tsinghua.
-7. From october, we have a reading seminar on moduli of boundary polarised <a href=" https://changfeng1992.github.io/SiFei/seminar CY.pdf" target="_blank">CY</a>.
+7. From october, we have a reading seminar on moduli spaces of boundary polarised <a href=" https://changfeng1992.github.io/SiFei/seminar CY.pdf" target="_blank">CY</a>.

 ### Teaching